BjoernBoss/arger/README.md

 /* default alternative program name for the configuration (no program implies menu mode) */ arger::Program(std::wstring program);

-/* description to the corresponding object (all children configures if the text should be printed for all subsequent children
+/* description to the corresponding object */ arger::Description(std::wstring desc);
-*	as well; only applies to optional descriptions, such as group descriptions of parents or the config description) */ arger::Description(std::wstring desc, bool allChildren = true);

-/* add information-string to the corresponding object (all children configures
+/* add information-string to the corresponding config/group
-*	if the text should be printed for all subsequent children as well) */ arger::Information(std::wstring name, bool allChildren, std::wstring text);
+*	Note: if always is set, will print the information, even if only the reducible help is printed */ arger::Information(std::wstring name, std::wstring text);

 /* add a constraint to be executed if the corresponding object is selected via the arguments */ arger::Constraint(arger::Checker constraint);